DataBiosphere/terra-docker/README.md

 [terra-jupyter-hail](terra-jupyter-hail/README.md)

 # How to create your own terra images
-* Add `FROM us.gcr.io/broad-dsp-gcr-public/terra-jupyter-base:0.0.1` (`terra-jupyter-base` is the smallest image you can extend from)
+* Add `FROM us.gcr.io/broad-dsp-gcr-public/terra-jupyter-base:0.0.1` to your dockerfile (`terra-jupyter-base` is the smallest image you can extend from)
-* Customize your image
+* Customize your image (see the [terra-jupyter-python](terra-jupyter-python/Dockerfile) dockerfile for an example)
 * Publish the image to either GCR or Dockerhub
-* Use the published image URL when creating notebook cluster
+* Use the published image URL when creating notebook runtime

 # Development
 ## Using git secrets